top of page

 Companies that go public through reverse merger tend to be higher risk because they don’t have to undergo the diligence and compliance work associated with an IPO.
 Here’s the SEC with a much more detailed description - https://www.sec.gov/investor/alerts/reversemergers.pdf.
 For the Canadian readers, Sino-Forest was famously a reverse merger and scared many investors off foreign reverse mergers for a brief moment in time.

-Other companies with an uncanny number of name changes include Ideanomics (IDEX) and Valaris Ltd ($VAL) plus a few penny stocks.
+Other companies with an uncanny number of name changes include Ideanomics (IDEX) and Valaris Ltd (VAL) plus a few penny stocks.
 Ideanomics is a company that Hindenburg Research called a “flagrant securities fraud” in June 2020.
-Bedrock AI algorithms have rated IDEX as high risk from 2019 through today.
+Hudson Labs algorithms have rated IDEX as high risk from 2019 through today.
 Ideanomics is currently being investigated by the SEC.
-Bedrock AI for the win, once again.
+Hudson Labs for the win, once again.

 Previous names of $IDEX